jundalisay/spblist/content/en/research/hahnemann/chronic/part-12.md

 ---
-heading: Part 12a
+heading: Part 12
-title: "The Nature of Chronic Diseases"
+title: "Cases of Itch"
-description: ""
+description: "A woman of 43 years, long afflicted with dry itch, rubbed her joints with an ointment of Sulphur and Mercury, and thus drove it off; this was followed by pains under the right ribs, lassitude in all the limbs, heat and feverish irritation"
 author: Samuel Hahnemann
 weight: 30
 image: /covers/chronic.jpg